If you could take a look inside my brain, this is what you’d find:

 - Will you be clever at the expense of others, or will you be kind?

 Note to self

-Guiding principles.
-Adopted from a multitude of sources.
+Guiding principles and observations.
+Adopted from many sources.

 - Be present.